JonahBenton321/Weather-Forecast-Project/README.md

-To use this program simply paste the code into the ruby console and call the method "forecast" this will print out the high and low temperature for next seven days in your area.
+To use this program simply paste the code into the CLI and call the method "forecast".
+This will print out the high and low temperature for the next seven days in your area.